Overview of the Disclosure System

 Why is a Food Premises Disclosure System needed?

 The system has many benefits for the public and food business operators.
 It is intended to improve food safety standards, reduce the risk of foodborne illness, and raise consumer awareness of food safety.
 For these reasons, it is required by law under the Ontario Food Premises Regulation (O. Reg.
 493/17).

 How does the Food Premises Disclosure System work?

-This system applies to food business establishments operating within the EOHU catchment area.
+This system applies to food business premises operating within the EOHU catchment area.
 The system requires the posting of a green, yellow or red sign based on the results of the most recent food safety inspection.

 The disclosure system is designed to provide information to the public on inspection results.
-Currently, a summary of the inspection findings, charges and convictions for all food business establishments in the EOHU region is available online at www.eohu.ca/inspections.
+Currently, a summary of the inspection findings, charges and convictions for all food business premises in the EOHU region is available online at www.eohu.ca/inspections.

-Starting in the fall of 2015, when a Public Health Inspector visits your establishment, you will receive one of three colour-coded EOHU Inspection signs.
+When a Public Health Inspector visits your establishment, you will receive one of three colour-coded EOHU Inspection signs.

 The signs provide a summary of inspection results, and are colour-coded to indicate the following: